Recovering Spatial Ecotypes from Single-Cell Spatial Transcriptomics Data

 obj = CreateSeuratObject(scdata, meta.data = scmeta)

-## Visualize the SE consensus markers across recovered SEs
+## Visualize average expression of SE consensus markers across recovered SEs

 plot(res$p)